Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud

 Table~\ref{tab:indicators} shows the code locations in the guest applications where we inserted 15 LoC each to generate traffic indicators.
 We identified and modified these sites manually; automating the instrumentation is possible but remains future work.
 No other changes were required to guest applications.

-\update{In the following subsections, we consider (i) microbenchmarks to determine HyPace and GPace configuration parameters; (ii) {\sys}'s impact on client latencies and server throughput in the context of two guest applications; and (iii) an empirical security evaluation of {\sys}'s implementation.}
+{\bf Evaluation overview.~} In the following subsections, we consider (i) microbenchmarks to determine HyPace and GPace configuration parameters; (ii) the tradeoff between spatial padding overhead and privacy possible due to {\sys}'s clustering, (iii) {\sys}'s impact on client latencies and server throughput in the context of two guest applications; and (iv) an empirical security evaluation of {\sys}'s implementation.